 On that Friday morning, the main street of Insadong, usually bustling with shoppers, looked a little sparse.
 We’d arrived there about a half hour before noon and some business owners were just beginning set up shop.
 This suited me just fine, as I prefer to steer clear of packed-like-sardines crowds.
 We walked leisurely along the street, examining the goods for sale.
 Every ten feet or so, we’d run into a lady standing next to a poster board, displaying studio photos of people in hanbok (traditional Korean dress) and the prices to try on those outfits.
 (At least 15,000 won per outfit.)
 “I ask her how much,” said Mr. Kim, implying that he’d try to get a lower price.
 But the woman he approached didn’t budge.
 We moved on.
 (I later found out from poking around the web that you can do a hanbok experience for free at the Seoul Global Culture & Tourism Center in Myeongdong.)

 While browsing a through crafts and souvenir shops, I spotted a group of young male students crowding around a booth on the street.
 Two men in long-sleeved white outfits were making dragon beard candy behind clear plastic panels.
 One was running a stream of commentary in Japanese as they both rolled long strips of white cotton candy around small clumps of crushed sweet peanut filling.
 “You gonna get one?” called out the man with dyed orange hair.
-I smiled and waved.
+I smiled, shook my head and waved.

 Seems like they weren’t the only ones selling the candy.
 Insadong is full of small booths and shops selling dragon beard candy and sweet treats.
 Another really popular one was an ice cream treat with a cone in the shape of a long, twisted cane.
 Perhaps it had an unusual flavor?
 Fun as it looked, I didn’t try to find out.
 Unless it’s from Penn State, ice-cream isn’t really my thing on a cold, wintry day.
 Plus, we’d seen enough.
 It was time to head to the next stop: Myeongdong, another premier shopping area well-known for its many cosmetics and beauty stores.

 Skinfood.
 The Face Shop.
 Missha.
 Etude House.
 Nature Republic.
-These are just a sampling of the brands of Korean skincare and cosmetics one can finding Myeongdong.
+These are just a sampling of the brands of Korean skincare and cosmetics one can finding Myeongdong and probably one of the biggest highlights of Seoul.
 If you aren’t prepared to spend at least half a day here figuring out where everything is, prepare to be overwhelmed, as this place is huge.
 After snapping a photo of two mechanical, rotating female mannequins dressed in hanbok, I looked around, trying to decide which direction I was headed.

 For once, Mr. Kim seemed a bit lost as well.
 We walked past shop after shop, taking in the sights.
 I was looking for a specific brand of products, but as every shop appeared to be brand exclusive, I was beginning to think I wouldn’t get what I wanted, when we ran into a shop selling multiple brands.